The film is complete. Now submitting to 2026 film festivals. See the trailer NOW!

 Critics and fans alike hail Didn’t It Rain (2002) and The Magnolia Electric Co.
 (2003) as underground classics.
 With minimalist arrangements, haunting vocals, and timeless tone, Molina continues to inspire generations of musicians.
 His DIY ethos, uncompromising vision, and lyrical honesty remain cornerstones of his enduring legacy.

-Jason’s spirit lives on: surviving members of Magnolia Electric Co. perform his songs with Will Johnson, while artists like MJ Lenderman, Dan Spencer Metal, and Swearing at Motorists reinterpret his work.
+Jason’s spirit lives on as the original members of Magnolia Electric Co. perform his songs on tour with Will Johnson, while artists like MJ Lenderman, Dan Spencer Metal, and Swearing at Motorists reinterpret his work.

 The world lost Jason far too soon — or did it?
 His legacy echoes beyond the record vault.